Strengthen Your College List

 Once you’ve made a list of colleges you’re interested in, narrow it down to the ones you want to apply to.
-You’ll need a minimum of six colleges on your list, including three reach, two match, and one safety.
+You’ll need a minimum of 6 colleges on your list, including 3 reach, 2 match, and 1 safety.
 Your school counselor is a great resource as you evaluate colleges and choose the ones you’ll apply to.

 - How are reach, match, and safety colleges defined?

-Compare your highest SAT or ACT score to those of last year’s freshman class.
-If you don't yet have an SAT or ACT score, you can estimate your score based on a previous PSAT-related assessment score or take a practice test on Official SAT Practice on Khan Academy®.
+Compare your highest SAT or ACT score to those of last year’s first-year class.
+If you don't yet have an SAT or ACT score, you can estimate your score based on a previous PSAT-related test score or take a practice test on Official SAT Practice on Khan Academy®.

-- REACH: Your SAT or ACT score is lower than the average score range of last year’s freshman class.
-But don’t let that stop you!
+- REACH: Your SAT or ACT score is lower than the average score range of last year’s first-year class—but don’t let that stop you!
 Colleges consider the whole package.

-- MATCH: Your SAT or ACT score is solidly in the same score range as last year’s freshman class.
+- MATCH: Your SAT or ACT score is solidly in the same score range as last year’s first-year class.

-- SAFETY: Your SAT or ACT score is higher than the average score range of last year’s freshman class.
+- SAFETY: Your SAT or ACT score is higher than the average score range of last year’s first-year class.